donadam2015/starter-bot-kik/README.md

 ./ngrok http 8080
 ```
 * Copy past the ``` https://*******ngrok.io``` you get, you will need it for the next step
-* Leav you Ngrok serveur running
+* Leave your Ngrok serveur running

 ##### Complete the config.js